 One of the latest developments in COVID-19 news?
 So-called “breakthrough” infections.
 Whether it’s a celebrity, your friend or a neighbor who’s sick with COVID — even though they’ve been vaccinated — you may have some questions about the vaccine.

-Get the facts straight about breakthrough infections with answers from Stanley Martin, MD, infectious diseases specialist.
+Get the facts straight about breakthrough infections with answers from Dr. Stanley Martin, infectious diseases specialist.